4W4I5/Semester-7-Notes/Blockchain/Class Notes/5 - Blockchain 3rd September, 2024.md

-Hash Pointers and Data Structures
+- Hash Pointers and Data Structures
+	- hash pointer
+		- pointer to where data is stored + cryptographic hash of that data
+		- allows easy retrieval and then verification
+	-